cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/introduction.md

 title: Introduction to the JASMIN Cloud
 ---

+- What is the jasmin Cloud
+- features
+  - Where it sits
+  - what functionality
+  - main componets (Azimuth, ... )
+- arcitecture
+  - breif outline of whats there from STFC cloud's slides (not sure how up to date the servers are)
+  - any limitations imitations
+- purpose
+  - what is it for?
+- terms of use
+  - patching policy
+  - T&C

+{{<alert color="danger">}} NEEDS merging with the sections above {{</alert>}}

 In addition to the traditional batch computing (LOTUS) and storage (Group Workspaces) services, JASMIN also provides a cloud computing service.